Updated July 1, 2023

 docker pull [OPTIONS] NAME[:TAG|@DIGEST]

-–all-tags, -a: It is used to download all images with different tags in that repository.
+–all-tags, -a: It downloads all images with different tags in that repository.

 –disable-content-trust: It will skip image verification before pulling it.

-–quiet, -q: It is used to pull images silently (no verbose).
+–quiet, -q: It pulls images silently (no verbose).

 –help: It helps us to know more about the command if we forget.